Saptarshi2001/PyHttp/README.md

-# grp
+# PyHttp
-Pyhttp is an http server written from scratch in python to understand the http protocol .As of now what pyhttp does is:-
+PyHttp is an http server written from scratch in python to understand the http protocol .As of now what PyHttp does is:-

 - Supports GET , HEAD , DELETE
 - Supports status codes 200 , 400 , 501
 - Capability of handling multiple conections
 - Renders images and videos in the browser
+- Allows you to set cookies
+- Allows you to set caching

 ## Getting Started